checkout/checkout-drupalcommerce-plugin/README.txt

 Installation
 ============

-See our installation guide on our wiki on the right.
+See the installation guide on our wiki on the right.